x64dbg/blog/_posts/2017-06-08-kernel-driver-unpacking.md

 ## Conclusion

-I hope this blogpost has been educational and entertaining.
+I hope this blog post has been educational and entertaining.
 I definitely had fun unpacking and restoring the driver, even though the process was obviously not as straightforward from the start.

 You can find the `aksdf.exe` database (`File -> Import database`) [here](https://gist.github.com/mrexodia/65ff4248e2d35d830491c0bd3e6e09a6).
 The import resolving routine and hashing routines have been worked a little, to show you a better picture of the code.
 It also has a few comments and labels to help you navigate the code better.

+Hope to see you again soon!

 ### Hashes (sample used here)